Joint constraints on cosmic birefringence and early dark energy from ACT, Planck, DESI, and PantheonPlus: Fitting new form of cosmic birefringence with Planck and ACT observations

 \section{Fitting new form of cosmic birefringence with Planck and ACT observations}

-Our analysis primarily leverages data from Planck \cite{Planck:2019nip, Planck:2018lbu}, DESI~\cite{DESI:2025zgx}, and Pantheon+\cite{Brout:2022vxf}.
+Our analysis primarily leverages data from Planck \cite{Planck:2019nip, Planck:2018lbu}, DESI~\cite{DESI:2025zgx}, and PantheonPlus~\cite{Brout:2022vxf}.
 The Planck satellite mission provides one of the most definitive measurements of the CMB, offering high-precision observations of temperature anisotropies and polarization power spectra ($TT$, $TE$, and $EE$).
 In addition, we include observations from the DESI, which is constructing an unprecedented three-dimensional map of the Universe by accurately measuring distances to tens of millions of galaxies and quasars.
-Notably, its data release 1 (DR1) suggests a potential time-evolution of dark energy-a finding that, if confirmed, would significantly challenge the standard $\Lambda$CDM cosmological framework.
-We also employ the Pantheon+ compilation, which integrates measurements from 1,550 type Ia supernovae. \footnote{{ Although DESY5's~\cite{DES:2024jxu} supernova result provide good controlled calibrations, Ref. \cite{Efstathiou:2024xcq, DES:2025tir, Huang:2025som, DES:2025sig, DESI:2025zgx} observed a discrepancy in the standardized luminosities of low- and high-z supernovae common to the DESY5 and Pantheon+ samples.
-We only select Pantheon+ in this analysis.}} These results provide stringent tests of the standard model by precisely constraining the matter-energy content and the epoch of cosmic acceleration, while yielding updated determinations of the Hubble constant.
+Notably, its data release (DR2) suggests a potential time-evolution of dark energy-a finding that, if confirmed, would significantly challenge the standard $\Lambda$CDM cosmological framework.
+We also employ the PantheonPlus compilation, which integrates measurements from 1,550 type Ia supernovae. \footnote{{ Although DESY5's~\cite{DES:2024jxu} supernova result provides good controlled calibrations, Refs. \cite{Efstathiou:2024xcq, DES:2025tir, Huang:2025som, DES:2025sig, DESI:2025zgx} observed a discrepancy in the standardized luminosities of low- and high-z supernovae common to the DESY5 and PantheonPlus samples.
+We only select PantheonPlus in this analysis.}} These results provide stringent tests of the standard model by precisely constraining the matter-energy content and the epoch of cosmic acceleration, while yielding updated determinations of the Hubble constant.

 Building upon the above baseline datasets, we include Planck-$EB$~\cite{Planck:2020olo, Eskilt:2023nxm} and ACT-$EB$~\cite{ACT:2025fju} measurements to investigate the influence of $EB$ polarization observations at low and high multipoles, respectively, on the inferred cosmological parameters.
 For the Planck-$EB$ component, we used the spectrum analyzed by Eskilt et al. \cite{Eskilt:2022cff}, comprising 72 data points across $50 \leq \ell \leq 1500$.
 The ACT is a new-generation ground-based experiment, which is utilized for its exceptional sensitivity at high multipoles.
 We use the most recent $EB$ data release \cite{ACT:2025fju}, which includes 38 data points spanning $600 \leq \ell \leq 3400$.
 These high-$\ell$ $EB$ measurements are expected to provide constraints on model parameters, especially the Chern-Simons coupling constant $g M_{\mathrm{Pl}}$.